danielViolist/backup/README.md

 # backup
-A simply python command line program that creates zip file backups and can optionally use regex.
+A simple python command-line program that creates zip file backups and can optionally use regex.